AnnalieseRozvany/PoolGame/README.md

 - The game can be started again by pressing 'N'.
 - Pockets can be specified to be in/out portals.
 Each "in" portal has a corresponding "out" pocket".
 If the ball rolls into the in pocket, it will roll out of the out pocket.
 - Balls can be added mid-game, by pressing 'B'
+- Pockets can be added mid-game, by pressing 'P'
 - When 'X' is pressed, breakable balls with children balls will explode.

 ## Design Patterns
+**Abstract Factory & Builder Design Pattern** - used to create objects and build game.

 **Composite Design Pattern** - for the inclusion of balls within other balls